-Wanda admits that at first the program was challenging.
-She had to retrain herself not to use credit cards.
+Wanda admits that at first, the program was challenging.
+She had to restrain herself not to using credit cards.
 Since her accounts were frozen as soon as she enrolled in the program, Wanda dealt with the adjustment of quitting cold turkey.

 “I wondered how I was going to make it.
 I’d been using credit cards forever.
 Every time I wanted to go somewhere or get something I’d put it on a credit card.
 There was this little devil voice inside telling me I couldn’t do it.
 But then my little angel would say, ‘Snap out of it!
 You say you want to get these bills paid off, don’t you?”